matteomeli/scaladev/README.md

 # Scala Dev

 This repository contains the solutions to a set of increasingly difficult problems to familiarise with functional programming (FP) using [Scala](http://www.scala-lang.org/).
-Problems were taken from a Coursera course given by [Martin Odersky], the designer of the Scala programming language itself.
+Problems were taken from a Coursera course given by Martin Odersky, the designer of the Scala programming language itself.

 Projects: